 For the last 20 years of his life Sir John lived with sight loss, caused by macular degeneration which is the biggest cause of sight loss in the UK, affecting more than 600,000 people, a condition Dame Judi also shares.

 Taking Centre Stage is the first in the Vision Foundation’s Sight Loss in the Spotlight centenary series of events.
 Over the coming year we are bringing together high-profile people from different industries and areas of life to challenge misconceptions and explore ways to remove the barriers to work faced by visually impaired people.

 Taking Centre Stage also featured nine-year-old Eleanor Stollery (and her parents Tim and Kelly), a young blind actress who played Tiny Tim, as one of four characters sharing the role, in the recent production of A Christmas Carol at The Old Vic in London.

 To see more clips from Taking Centre Stage please check out our YouTube channel.
 To find out more about this and future events please sign up for our newslettter.

 Stay in touchWould you like to hear more about the Vision Foundation?
-Complete your details below to receive regular email updates about our work and find out how you can support it.
+Complete your details below to receive, Vision Matters, our regular email update about our work and how you can support it.
 You can unsubscribe at any time.